mongodb-partners/IoT_Greengrass_Realm_GenAI_framework/4-aws-sagemaker/predictive-maintenance/README.md

 ## 2.3 Setting up environment variables

-Open up the Lambda function, go to configuration and configure the below environment variables
+Open up the Lambda function, go to configuration, and configure the below environment variables

 ![Lambda env vars](../../media/predict-env-vars.png)

-Fill in the values with your cluster's connection string and your sagemaker endpoint and save.
+Fill in the values with your cluster's connection string and your Sagemaker endpoint and save.

 ## 2.4 Setting up S3 trigger